Wafflefly21/Project/README.md

 # Project
-Download the zip, rename to .apk then install on phone :)
+Download the zip, rename to .apk then install on an android phone :)